Printing Terms

 Bleaching

-a chemical treatment used to whiten and purify pulp.
+A chemical treatment used to whiten and purify pulp.
 Bleached pulp is known for being strong and durable.
-See also celemtal chlorine free (ECF), OD100 process, papermaking, pulp.
+See also Elemental Chlorine-Free (ECF), OD100 Process, Papermaking, Pulp.

-Champion’s groundbreaking new patented process that recycles process wastes from the bleach plant instead of discharging them to the waste water treatment facility.
-This technology uses Champion’s 0D100 bleaching process, and is being demonstrated at Champion’s Canton, North Carolina mill.
-See also elemental chlorine free (ECF), OD100 process.
+A process that recycles process wastes from the bleach plant instead of discharging them to the waste water treatment facility.
+See also Elemental Chlorine-Free (ECF), OD100 Process

 Bleed